 Detail and Logistics

-Meet your guide on the first hiking day at 8AM after breakfast in our Hotel in Madonna di Campiglio.
+Meet your guide on the first hiking day at 8AM after breakfast at our preferred Hotel in Madonna di Campiglio.

 Climate, Weather, Temperatures

 The Dolomites, being on the “sunny side of the Alps” are usually blessed with lasting high pressure systems in September.
 However, there is also a chance to see some snow, if a storm hits.
 Hence, day time temperatures can range from -5C (23F) to 25C (77F).

 5 days guiding by an internationally certified (UIAGM/IFMGA), multilingual, mountain guide.
 All guide expenses, 2 nights three star hotel in Madonna di Campiglio with 4 course dinner and breakfast, 4 nights double, multi-bed or dormitory lodging with half board in mountain lodges or huts.
 Dinner is usually a three to four course meal (“mezza pensione”), which consists of pasta or soup for first course, a meat entree, dessert and/or cheese and often a salad.
 Breakfast usually includes a hot beverage, bread and jam (sometimes also ham and cheese).
 Transport from Madonna to trail heads and back.
 Gondolas and chair lifts where necessary.
 Parking fees, road tolls.
 Equipment use: Harnesses, helmets, carabiner and shock absorber set for via ferratas

 Air fares, lunches (we usually take pick-nick lunches), dinners during the 2 nights of lodging in Madonna di Campiglio, drinks, supplementary charges for single room in hotels and B&Bs.
 Airport shuttles can be arranged on request and will be quoted separately.